When making an appointment for the online GED test, your correct time zone is shown on your appointment.

-Make sure you have closed all other applications on your computer and have complete the required system and safety test in a timely manner.
-The fact of the matter is that one of the most frequently occurring technical issues on the OP GED exam is a poor internet connection.
+Make sure you have closed all other applications on your computer and have completed the required system and safety test in a timely manner.
+The fact of the matter is that one of the most frequently occurring technical issues on the OP GED exam is a poor Internet connection.

 When taking the GED exam at a test center, you can bring your own hand-held calculator, the TI-30 XS.
 This is not possible when you take the GED tests online.
 During your tests, there will be an embedded, on-screen version of that same calculator that works identically to the hand-held device.

-To be successful on the GED tests, understanding how the TI-30 XS works and how to use it effectively, is the key to your success!
+To be successful on the GED tests, understanding how the TI-30 XS calculator works and how to use it effectively is the key to your success!
 So get acquainted with this wonderful machine (also the online version) and get a better score!